 What if I disagree with the amount being claimed by the landlord?

-We refer your case to The Dispute Service (TDS), our expert evaluation partner, who will review the evidence and determine whether you are liable for any financial loss or damage under the Assured Shorthold Tenancy Agreement and, if so, the amount due to the landlord.
+If you disagree with the amount being claimed by your landlord, we will refer your case to The Dispute Service (TDS), who will review the evidence and decide whether you are liable for any financial loss or damage under the Assured Shorthold Tenancy Agreement and, if so, the amount you must pay.

 How do I know that I can trust Zero Deposit?